Young Rock: Development

 on December 15, 2021, ahead of the second season premiere on March 15, 2022.
 On May 12, 2022, NBC renewed the series for a third season, which was filmed in Memphis, Tennessee.
-The third season premiered on November 4, 2022, following Lopez vs. Lopez as a part of NBC's Friday Comedy Hour block.
+The third season premiered on November 4, 2022, following Lopez vs Lopez as a part of NBC's Friday Comedy Hour block.
+On June 9, 2023, NBC canceled the series after three seasons.

 Casting

 Three actors were cast to play Johnson at three ages from his youth.
 On September 30, 2020, Johnson revealed that Bradley Constant was cast as 15-year-old Johnson, Uli Latukefu as 18–20-year-old Johnson, Adrian Groulx as 10-year-old Johnson, Stacey Leilua as Johnson's mother, Ata Johnson, Joseph Lee Anderson as Johnson's father, Rocky Johnson, and Ana Tuisila as Johnson's grandmother, Lia Maivia.
 On August 3, 2021, Matthew Willig was promoted to series regular for the second season.

 Release

 Marketing

 During the 2020 Macy's Thanksgiving Day Parade, an inflatable CGI float featuring Dwayne Johnson in his 20s was unveiled in promotion of the television show.